-The frontal lobe is by far the largest of the four lobes of the cerebrum, and is responsible for many of the functions which produce voluntary and purposeful action.
+The frontal lobe is by far the largest of the four lobes of the cerebrum (along with the parietal lobe, temporal lobe, and occipital lobe), and is responsible for many of the functions which produce voluntary and purposeful action.

 The frontal pole is one of the three poles of the brain (along with the occipital pole and temporal pole), and corresponds to the anterior most rounded point of the frontal lobe.

 It does not have easily defined boundaries, but is roughly equivalent to the frontopolar cortex, which in turn is co...

 The frontal recess is an opening in the inferior aspect of the frontal sinuses that allows drainage of the sinus.

 The frontal recess is also known as the nasofrontal duct.
 However, since it doesn't have bony walls of its own, it is more appropriately referred to as a recess rather ...

 Frontal recess cells are anterior ethmoid air cells that pneumatise the frontal recess.
 Their clinical relevance lies in their potential to obstruct the frontal recess outflow.
 As such, they should be reported by the radiologist preoperatively, especially in cases of frontal sinusitis.

 The frontal sinuses are the paranasal sinuses within the frontal bone.
 They are lined with mucosa and are most often two in number.

 location: anterior frontal bones on either side of the midline behind the brow ridges